-A key area of interest and therapeutic significance is the comparative study of conventional topical eye drops versus dietary supplements containing omega 3 in treatment of disease of dry eye following simple phacoemulsification.
-To develop optimal treatment plans, it's essential to understand the complex interactions among the different parts of eye ocular system as well as mechanisms driving this disease.
+A key area of interest and therapeutic significance is the comparative study of conventional topical eye drops dietary supplements versus containing omega 3 in treatment of disease of dry eye following simple phacoemulsification.
+To optimal develop treatment plans, it's essential to understand the complex interactions among the different parts of eye ocular system as well as mechanisms driving this disease.
 Potential treatment options, including conventional drops used for eyes and omega-3 dietary supplements, each address different aspects of health of eye and tear film stabilization.
-In the end, this study will enhance patient outcomes in ophthalmic practice by highlighting the roles in controlling dry disease following eve phacoemulsification.
+In the end, this study will enhance patient outcomes in ophthalmic practice by highlighting the roles in controlling dry eye disease following phacoemulsification.